Every woman deserves a fair wage.

-As part of Raise Illinois, a statewide coalition of advocates, Women Employed is leading the charge to raise Illinois’ minimum wage to $11.00 over the next three years.
+As part of Raise Illinois, a statewide coalition of advocates, Women Employed is leading the charge to raise Illinois’ minimum wage to $15.00 over the next five years.
 Here are a few reasons why:

 - A higher minimum wage puts money in the pockets of people who will spend it, spurs economic activity, and would generate new jobs.